How to Unclog a Shower Drain

 - Carefully pull the hook up and out of the drain and shake the hair clog off into a waste basket.

 - Repeat the process going deeper each time and adjusting the size of your hook until there is no more hair on the end of your hook.

 - Run hot water down the drain to be sure the drain is no longer backing up.
-If the drain is still clogged, try the following method.

 - Plunge the drain with a sink plunger.
 A sink plunger is different from a toilet plunger and has a shallow red rubber cup and a shorter handle than a toilet plunger.

 - To be effective, the plunger’s cup needs to be under at least an inch of water, so the best time to plunge a shower drain is when there is standing water in the shower pan.

 - Place the plunger cup over the drain to form a tight seal and plunge down once to release the air trapped in the plunger cup.